 Sustainability initiatives are lead by Lexmark's Corporate Senior Manager of Global Sustainability, John D. Gagel.
 Mr. Gagel formally reviews and approves Lexmark's annual CSR report.
 Lexmark's Corporate Social Responsibility program management is directed by the Lexmark Corporate Sustainability Department.
-In addition, a Sustainability and Corporate Social Responsibility Cross-Functional Council, comprised of representation from business areas such as Development, Facilities, Human Resources, Supply Base Management, Supply Chain and Marketing, was formed to continually integrate sustainability into all areas of the business.
+In addition, a Sustainability and Corporate Social Responsibility Cross-Functional Council, comprised of representation from business areas such as development, facilities, human resources, supply base management, supply chain and marketing, was formed to continually integrate sustainability into all areas of the business.
+Additionally, many of our sites have sustainability cross-functional teams on a site level.